robguderian/companel/README.md

 # The boy's Com Panel
 Rasperry pi communication panel for my boy.
-Uses a n by n LED array, reassigning the lights as buttons are mashed.
+Uses a n by m LED array, reassigning the lights as buttons are mashed.